-Peak moving season is on its way!
+Peak moving season is here!
 According to the U.S. Census Bureau, about 17 million households move annually.
 Just under half move during the late spring and summer months – May through September – making this the busiest season for moving companies.

 Many families with children want to move while their kids are out of school and their schedules are more flexible.
 But the convenience of a summer move often comes with a price.
 Because you are competing with all the other families eager to move across town or across the country, the cost of your move will be higher.